wtsi-hgi/hgi-cloud/docs/troubleshooting.md

 [flavour](https://ssg-confluence.internal.sanger.ac.uk/display/OPENSTACK/Flavours)
 and then rebuild your cluster.

-HGI would recommend starting with an `m1.medium` or `m2.medium` and moving up from there.
-Do not jump to the very large flavours, as there may not be quota for these machines and their configuration is not necessarily better.
+HGI would recommend starting with an `m2.medium` and moving up from there.
+Do not jump to the very large flavours, as there may not be quota for these machines and bigger is not necessarily better!